UnraveledMC/UnraveledMCMod/README.md

 ### Please keep the following: ###

-Always keep /totalfreedommod (/tfm) as a command.
-It gives the main developers credit for what they originally started.
+Always keep `/totalfreedommod` (alias: `/tfm`) as a command.
+It gives the main developers credit for what they've originally started.

 In the FUtil class file, it would be nice if you keep the UMCDEVS list there, but you must keep the TFDEVS list in the file Not doing so will result in consequences from an actual TotalFreedom developer.